liudonghua123/fastmcp-ts/README.md

 - 📝 **TypeScript First** - Built with TypeScript for excellent type safety and IntelliSense
 - 🔧 **Zod Integration** - Built-in parameter validation using Zod schemas
 - 🌐 **Express Integration** - Easy integration with Express.js for HTTP-based servers
+- 📝 **Doc-Driven Metadata (TSDoc-like)** - Infer tool description and parameter schema from doc comments when decorator options are omitted
+- ⚖️ **Decorator Precedence** - Decorator options always override doc comments for the same fields
+- 🧪 **DX-Friendly Dev/Test** - Run tests with tsx against TypeScript sources via an alias; build src and tests into a flat `dist/`
+- 📒 **Structured Logging** - Pino-based logging with pretty output in development

 ## Installation